Space Settlement Contest

 Students develop space settlement designs and related materials.

-These will be submitted online at https://spacesettlement.awardsplatform.com.
+These will be submitted online at https://spacesettlement.awardsplatform.com, but entry submission will not be enabled until we are closer to the deadline.
 Submissions must be received by February 15.

 Check out the results of the 1994,